palashvsid/Projects/MLPC-Documentation.md

     4. Map\_abbreviation: Function to derive expand all abbreviations in the data, i.e. derive the complete product description.

-    5. Remove\_duplicate\_data: Function to exclude duplicate SKU’s w.r.t to the independent and dependent variable attributes.
+    5. Remove\_duplicate\_data: Function to exclude duplicate SKUs w.r.t to the independent and dependent variable attributes.
-        These SKU’s are misclassified and must be removed.
+        These SKUs are misclassified and must be removed.

     6. Create\_tdm\_dataframe: Function to create the required document term matrix.
 The independent variables are fed in to the